Assistant Professor of Political Science

 M.A.
 (Magister), Dresden University, Germany, 2010

 Solongo Wandan joined the Department of Political Science at OU in 2014, after receiving her Ph.D. from the New School for Social Research (New York).
+Dr. Wandan has received scholarships and research grants from, among others, the European University Institute (EUI, Florence), the University of Oklahoma, the German Academic Exchange Service (DAAD), the German National Academic Foundation (Studienstiftung des deutschen Volkes), TU Dresden, and the New School for Social Research.
 Her research interests are comparative constitutionalism, constitutional and human rights, comparative legal methods, modern democratic theories, social movements, and transitional justice.

 Peer-Reviewed Journal Articles: